CLCK0622/AI-prog/src-us_en/main.typ

         - *Return*:
           - connectivity_loss: Scalar value representing the loss due to disconnected areas.
     ]
-)
+) <connectivity_loss>

+=== AdamW Optimizer

+During the training process, we used the AdamW optimizer, a variant of the original Adam optimizer that decouples weight decay from the optimization step to prevent overfitting.
+By combining weight decay with momentum estimation, it adjusts the learning rate, helping the model converge efficiently.

 === Training Process

-The training process is meticulously designed to optimize the U-Net model over multiple epochs using the AdamW optimizer, a variant of the Adam optimizer that incorporates weight decay to combat overfitting.
 The model is trained using a dataset split into 60% training, 20% validation, and 20% testing portions, ensuring comprehensive coverage and robust testing across diverse geospatial features.
-Each training session involves forward propagation of batches of input data through the network, followed by the computation of losses using the aforementioned Focal and Connectivity Loss functions.
+Each training session involves forward propagation of batches of input data through the network, followed by the computation of losses using the Focal and IoU Loss functions mentioned before.
 Backpropagation adjusts the model weights to minimize these losses, with the AdamW optimizer facilitating efficient convergence by adjusting learning rates based on weight decay and moment estimates.
-Validation runs intermittently provide feedback on model performance, preventing overfitting and ensuring the model's generalizability to unseen data.
+Validation runs provide feedback on model performance, preventing overfitting and ensuring the model's generalizability to unseen data.
 The training loop is enhanced with connectivity loss adjustments that progressively increase its influence, ensuring that the model increasingly prioritizes the prediction of connected road networks as training progresses.
 This structured training regimen ensures that the model not only learns to predict road presence but does so in a way that is practically applicable for effective road network analysis and planning.

 #figure(
     kind: "algorithm",